stashed/stash/docs/guides/latest/backends/local.md

 ##### PersistentVolumeClaim as Backend

-Below, the YAML of a sample `Repository` crd that uses a `PersistentVolumeClaim` as backend.
+Below, the YAML of a sample `Repository` crd that uses a `PersistentVolumeClaim` as a backend.

 ```yaml
 apiVersion: stash.appscode.com/v1alpha1